-First year students are only eligible for GIH within Gabaldon Hall at this time.
-They also encouraged to consider the LGBTQIA Residential Learning Community as a further option.
+First year students are encouraged to consider the LGBTQIA Residential Learning Community as a further option.
 First-year students who may be interested in the Gender Inclusive Housing option should contact Residence Life directly by emailing InclusiveHousing@nau.edu for more information

 Space has been reserved for up to 26 individuals currently, but we will respond to requests by interested individuals as best as we are able beyond that.Where will this be located?
 What room types are available?

 When can I move into a GIH space?

 .
 The community will be comprised of a number of suites clustered

 together on a floor, but will be part of a larger wing community.
 For

 2014-2015, Gabaldon will be substance-free , mixed first-year/upper-division community.